Deploy N8N MCP Server

 });

-Webhook authentication (if used) is handled using the N8N_WEBHOOK_USERNAME
+Webhook authentication (if used) is handled using the N8N_WEBHOOK_USERNAME and N8N_WEBHOOK_PASSWORD environment variables configured for the server.

 Workflow Management

-: Get details of a specific workflowworkflow_create
+- workflow_get: Get details of a specific workflow

-: Create a new workflowworkflow_update
+- workflow_create: Create a new workflow

-: Update an existing workflowworkflow_delete
+- workflow_update: Update an existing workflow

-: Deactivate a workflow
+- workflow_deactivate: Deactivate a workflow

 Execution Management

-: Get details of a specific executionexecution_list
+- execution_get: Get details of a specific execution

-might not be implemented in all n8n versions or the base server.
+- execution_list: List executions for a workflow //- execution_stopmight not be implemented in all n8n versions or the base server.

 Template Content